 I had her made in memory of Isabelle, my 13 year old tuxedo kitty who died of complications from diabetes on May 7, 2014.

 There is a resin paw print inside the harp that was made by one of the kind supportive vet techs at Burlington Emergency Veterinary Services and a little inscription on handmade paper with pressed flowers:

 In memory of

 Esabelle's strings sing for all rescue pets & diabetic kitties everywhere ~

 |Here is a photo of my new harp with Jasmine (who loves harp!)|

 |My first Irish wire harp is my 36-string Triplett Luna, built in 2009 by Triplett Harps of San Luis Obispo, CA. This harp is the reason why I totally lost interest in my pipe organ studies (which I was not really getting into anyway!) and decided I much preferred New Age music over formal concert hall stuff.
 I finished getting my classes done, graduated out and moved on... to this wonderful harp!

 The first time I heard one of these while I was struggling with music assignments that weren't very suitable (or interesting) for me was a revelation!
 I had to keep going back and listening to this strange, beautiful, exotic harp at the end of the day and getting the vaguely guilty feeling I would soon be leaving one instrument for another, and it might be permanent (and a little expensive to make the switch).
 After graduating, surviving a miserable degree recital as a non-performer on the wrong instrument, and at least one trip to Ireland in search of harps, history and lessons, I made the commitment and had Triplett build my special harp for me.
-Seven years later, no regrets!
+Nine years later, no regrets!

 |Here are some photos of my wire harp, with Jasmine in the harp chair! |